Mortiniera/Fake_News/README.md

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

+The theme of this year is "Data Science for social goods".
+We will try to follow this theme by helping people not to believe everything they see by giving certain directional axes.
+In order to do so, we will first establish some facts drawn from the data showing how much fake news can affect us and how the crowd can be fooled easily.
+We will also try to show that some news (not necessarily false or true : we will use for example the false-true or barely true labels) are made to create doubt and decredibilize someone or some organization.
+We will try to give some directions by trying to find recurrent pattern of fake news, their features, their trends and how they are delivered to warn people to always cross check their references to avoid being fooled half of the time.

 # Research questions